-2. Social share: this row allows you to link to your social media pages using the official icons.
+2. Social Share: This block allows you to link to your social media pages using the official icons.
 You can add or remove using the dropdown list within this block.

-3. Unsubscribe: this module contains the standardised opt out wording and link.
+4. Unsubscribe: This module contains the standardised opt out wording and link.

 1. Content - edit the module you've selected.